 And then I realized something else.
 I’ve seen so many other beautiful places before.
 Macchu Pichu ... the mountains of Tasmania... mountaintops of Rio de Janeiro.
 All breathtaking, but even while I admired their beauty, my inner, ever-present restlessness remained.
 Once I had seen those places, I was immediately ready to move on to something else, somewhere else.
 But here, now, I wanted nothing else.
 I just want to be right here, exactly where I am, letting this dazzling beauty dissolve my heart into bliss.

-Then I realized something I had forgotten: this is what I wanted more than anything, this feeling of peace in stillness.
+Then I remembered something I had forgotten: this is what I had craved more than anything, this feeling of peace in stillness.
 (The bliss was an unexpected bonus.)
 This might be the best thing I've accomplished in the journey of the past 6 months: I’ve learned how to sit silently on top of a mountain and be content.

 I don't know if I will be able to hold on to this inner stillness always, but for right now, it's enough.